 Definition: Language mistakes in quotes

 Language mistakes in quotes are any grammatical errors, typos, or syntax errors that are identified in the original text being quoted.
 These mistakes are generally kept in the quotation to preserve the authenticity of the original source.
-The term “[sic]” is commonly placed instantly after the error in the quoted text to signal that the mistake was already in the original source rather than angrye by the current author.
+The term “[sic]” is commonly placed instantly after the error in the quoted text to signal that the mistake was already in the original source rather than made by the current author.
 This may indicate authenticity and credibility, as it allows the reader to understand that the author quoting the text is aware of the apparent error, and it is not a mistake in their writing.

 Tip: always double-check against the source to ensure no discrepancies.